The Children’s Book Project

 How you can help

-Liberty set up the Children’s Book Project following successful book-drives amongst families on behalf of her local primary school.
 The charity is run on a voluntary basis and we welcome anyone’s involvement.
-Following are the different ways in which you can get involved:
+Following are various ways in which you can get involved:

 - Run a book drive at your child’s primary school or community group

-- Volunteer one morning per month at our Book HQ in W10, sorting and boxing books
+- Volunteer one morning per month at our Book HQ in SW10, sorting and boxing books

 - Volunteer 4 hours per month as a driver or in another capacity

-- Raise much needed funds to help our drivers deliver books to schools across London and Oxfordshire
+- Raise much needed funds to help our drivers deliver books to schools and schools to put on creative gifting events.

 If you are interested in any of the above we would love to hear from you.
 Email Liberty at firstname.lastname@example.org